-People around the world include almost same information in a resume but style different.
-So one needs to organize and design resume on the way to get employer’s consideration.
+People around the world include almost the same information in a resume but style different.
+So one needs to organize and design a resume on the way to get the employer’s consideration.
 It should be designed to provide a clear picture of your skill, knowledge, and experience to convince the employer that you are the right person for the vacant position.

 Do not forget to mention your reachable contact details including your first and last name, mobile number as well as an email address.
 Suburb address might be helpful to increase possibilities of getting hired (companies prefer local residents) avoid including the unit number or house number is a good idea.

 Write your key strengths on the first fold of your resume so the potential employer will get a good impression of your personal skills related to the position.
-And another important thing is your experience; it should be in reverse chronological order (latest one is on the top) and include company’s name, address and your position with a brief description of your designated tasks there.
+And another important thing is your experience; it should be in reverse chronological order (latest one is on the top) and include the company’s name, address, and position with a brief description of your designated tasks there.

 Your highest achieved education should be included; it can include the highest degree you achieved in your country and what you are studying in Australia.
 Write the date of completion, subject, the name of the school/university.
 If you have taken training or certificates or cards related to the potential job and position you must include that, they might be White Card, RSA, First Aid, etc.